abstractFlo/atlas-docs/documentation/server/discord/bot.md

 permission layer from Discord itself for in-game actions, read some server stats, kick players and so on.
 The list can go further.

-{% hint style="info" %} Creating your own bot cannot be simpler as this. {% endhint %}
+{% hint style="info" %} Creating your own bot cannot be simpler than this. {% endhint %}

 ## Setup the Bot

 ### Step 1

-Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application if not already existent.
+Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application if you do not already have on.

 ### Step 2